Personal Data Retention Policy and Privacy Notice

 - NLWA staff are employed by the London Borough of Camden.
 Where appeals in relation to complaints are made to the London Borough of Camden, personal information held by NLWA in relation to the complaint may be shared with Camden’s Central Complaints Unit.

-Details on NLWA and our relationship with our constituent boroughs can be found here.
+Details on NLWA and our relationship with our constituent boroughs can be found in this link.

 - To regulators and other authorities acting as processors based in the United Kingdom who require reporting of processing activities in certain circumstances.

 - To other public bodies to comply with any applicable law, regulation, code of practice or enforceable government guidance.
 Please see our National Fraud Initiative Statement below showing when we share personal data with other public bodies to prevent or detect fraud.

 We require all recipients of personal data from us to respect the security of your personal data and to treat it in accordance with the law.
 When our service providers are processing your personal data on our behalf, we do not allow service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 NLWA is required by law to protect the public funds it administers.
 We may share information provided to us with other bodies responsible for auditing or administering public funds, or where undertaking a public function, or order to prevent and detect fraud.
 The Cabinet Office is responsible for carrying out data matching exercises.